Life imprisonment in England and Wales: Whole life order

 The introduction of the government's tariff-setting procedures in 1983 also came shortly after a number of widely reported murder convictions, which sparked public and media fears that the convicted murderers could be paroled within the next decade or so.
 That year had seen the arrest and conviction of Dennis Nilsen, who was jailed for life for murdering 11 young men whose dismembered bodies were found at the two flats he had rented in North London.
 Two years earlier, "Yorkshire Ripper" Peter Sutcliffe had been found guilty of murdering 13 women and attacking seven others in a six-year spree.
 Both killers were later issued with whole life tariffs and remained in prison until their deaths; Nielsen dying in 2018 after 35 years in prison, and Sutcliffe in 2020 after serving almost 40 years in various prisons and mental hospitals.

 In 1976, Donald "Black Panther" Neilson was convicted on four charges of murder at the end of a highly publicised trial.
-He too was subjected to a whole- life order by subsequent home secretaries, with the final decision on his sentencing coming in 2008 when the High Court reaffirmed the decision.
-Like Nilsen and Sutcliffe, Neilson remained in prison until his death, dying in 2011 after serving 35 years of his life sentence.
+He too was subjected to a whole-life order by subsequent home secretaries, with the final decision on his sentencing coming in 2008 when the High Court reaffirmed the decision.
+Like Nilsen and Sutcliffe, Neilson remained in prison until his death in 2011 after serving 35 years of his life sentence.

 In November 2002, a successful legal challenge by convicted double murderer Anthony Anderson saw the home secretary stripped of the final say on how long a life sentence prisoner must serve before parole can be considered, including the right to decide that certain prisoners should never be released.
 This ruling had been anticipated for several months, and was delivered just over a week after the death of Hindley, who had been widely expected to gain immediate parole in the event of the home secretary's being stripped of these sentencing powers.

 A year later, the Criminal Justice Act 2003 was passed requiring that the trial judge recommend the minimum number of years to be served (or order that life should mean life) in the case of anyone being sentenced to life imprisonment.
 As had been the case when the home secretary could determine when or if a life sentence prisoner could be considered for parole, prisoners were entitled to have their sentence reviewed by the High Court.
-These prisoners can also appeal to the European Court of Human Rights if their appeals to the High Court are unsuccessful.
+These prisoners can also appeal to the European Court of Human Rights (ECtHR) if their appeals to the High Court are unsuccessful.